therealbryanho/allcutethingsmustdie-contracts/README.md

 # About

-Smart Contracts for our submission for The Evmos Hackathon https://devpost.com/software/all-cute-things-must-die-play-to-earn-game
+Smart Contracts for our submission for the Evmos Momentum Hackathon https://devpost.com/software/all-cute-things-must-die-play-to-earn-game

 # Contract Addresses on Evmos Testnet